 Thursdays: September 29th, October 6th, 13th, 20th, 27th, and November 3rd

 A 6 week course in total, students will have be invited to do the following:

 By Week 3: they will be asked to compare and contrast 2 different bandleaders of their own choice, – how they differ and why their music appeals.

-By Week 6: students will present a short essay on one of the jazz singers of their own choice; what is unique about their singing and performance.
+By Week 6: students will be encouraged to talk about a jazz singers of their own choice; what is unique about their singing and performance.
 Each week, students will engage with active discussion at the latter part of the class, and will be encouraged to participate in vocalising some musical exercises in order to understand the key basic elements of rhythm and harmony in jazz.
 This will be fun as well as informative!